Osborn Airfield

 Osborn Airfield is a private airport located 3 miles southwest of Groveland, Florida.

 History

 The airport was formerly known as Klinger Airport.
 Jon and Darlene Osborn, the current owners of the airfield, bought Klinger in 2004 and gave it its present name.

 According to the airport's official website, the airport facilities are expanding and will soon include 28 new hangars in addition to the four hangars and 18 tie-downs already present.
 Although the airfield is private, it is open to the public for fly-ins.

-Facilities & aircraft
+Facilities and aircraft

 Osborn Airfield has one runway.
 It is designated as Runway 18/36, measures 3585 x 150 feet (1093 x 46 m), and is turf.